FabianENL/UnterBunter-Support/readme.md

 - username: `fab@fab.fab` password: `fab` type: user
 - username: `admin@unterbunter.online` password: `admin` type: admin I tried my best to prevent SQL injections and XSS attacks but if you find a vulerability please let me know  through the issues page

+fun fact: the name is based of ubuntu